tinymce/tinymce-docs/enterprise/server/index.md

 ### Step 2.
 Deploy server-side components

-Deploy all the WAR files that came packaged with the TinyMCE Enterprise Self-hosted package to your newly installed Java application server:
+Deploy all the WAR files that came packaged with the {{site.productname}} Enterprise Self-hosted package to your newly installed Java application server:

 - ephox-spelling.war
 - ephox-image-proxy.war